coderAadmi/STOPPY-STOPWATCH/README.md

 # STOPPY-STOPWATCH
-This is a stopwatch application created for android.
-Used java.
+This is a stopwatch application created for android (Used java).

 ![](images/Screenshot%20(412).png)